h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_2_Quiz.md

 3. Calculate the joint entropy $H(X, Y)$
 4. Calculate the mutual information $I(X; Y)$ and interpret what it means about the relationship between $X$ and $Y$

+For a detailed explanation of this question, see [Question 3: Joint Entropy and Mutual Information](L2_2_3_explanation.md).

 ## Question 4

 ### Problem Statement